Mycoplasmopsis bovis: Treatment

 Mycoplasma species have unusual characteristics for bacteria.
 Unlike other bacteria, they can live in cultures outside cells and they lack a cell wall.
-Some antibiotics work by damaging cell walls, so these do not work on Mycoplasma species.
+Some antibiotics, such as the β-lactam and glycopeptide classes of antibiotics, exert their effects by damaging cell walls, and thus are ineffective against Mycoplasma species.
 However, they can be killed by antibiotics such as tetracyclines, macrolides or erythromycin which do not act on the cell wall.
 Draxxin (Tulathromycin) and Resflor Gold are the only drugs approved for treating Mycoplasma bovis in cattle, but Florfenicol (Nuflor) and Batril can also be used.
 The normal duration of the treatment is 10–14 days by antibiotic therapy.